davincico/davincico/README.md

 - 👋 Hi, I'm Davin Hong
-- 👀 I’m interested in SOC automation, cybersecurity, and occasionally delve into writing trading scripts and algorithms.
+- 👀 I’m interested in SOC automation, cybersecurity, and also delve into writing trading scripts and algorithms.
-- 🌱 Algo trading is my thing
+- 🌱 Algo trading is my thing - see my stock signals @ https://www.tradingview.com/u/Gold_D_Roger/
 - 💞️ I’m open to collaborating on interesting projects and discussions.
 - 📫 How to reach me: davin.hong3@gmail.com or on Linkedin: https://www.linkedin.com/in/davinhong/